 Looking to unload some of your kids’ massive candy stash?
-Make like Bill Nye and use it up in an awesome science experiment.
+Make like Bill Nye and use it up in Halloween science experiments.
 From melting marshmallows to growing Gummy Bears, make good use of your leftover Halloween sweets with these 10 yummy science experiments for kids.
 Bonus points for making a hypothesis and taking notes on each science project!

 Skittles Rainbow